LucaBongiorni/openwrt-backup/README.md

 The *download_backups.ksh* script is run on your local machine and uses rsync over SSH to download the files from the server (assuming you have SSH keys setup).

+To re-download the packages, restore the packages.txt file and run it through a loop.
+`while read PACKAGES; do opkg install $PACKAGE; done`